tratteria/website/content/docs/quickstart/verifying-trats.md

 }
 ```

-Verification of Txn-Tokens involves validating both its signature and claims.
+Verification of TraTs involves validating both its signature and claims.

 #### Verifying Signature